Pressure Injuries

 • Make healthy choices.

-• Eat healthy foods with enough protein, and get plenty of fluids.
+• Eat healthy foods with enough protein, and get plenty of fluids (unless your doctor has told you to limit your fluid intake).
 That can help damaged skin heal and help new skin grow.

-• Don't smoke.
+• If you smoke, quit or cut back as much as you can.
+Talk to your doctor if you need help quitting.
 Smoking dries the skin and reduces blood supply to the skin.

 • Talk to your doctor about pressure-relieving cushions and pads.